5 Reasons Why People Don’t Trust Your Landing Page

 Showing your contact information on the landing page offers two significant benefits.

-Firstly, it tells your visitors that you are legitimate.
+Firstly, it indicates to your visitors that you are genuine.

 Secondly, it also assists people who don’t want to proceed with online transactions.